Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 • Fishery products also contain omega-3 fatty acids that are beneficial to the retina, which are found in salmon, mackerel and sardines.

-• Eggs -Lutein, zaxanthin and zinc in order to maintain visual acuity.
+• Eggs -Lutein, zaxanthin and zinc are available which helps to maintain visual acuity.

 • Sweet Potatoes and Pumpkins -Beta-carotene and antioxidants of the fruit prevent night blindness and dry eyes.